owl73/westmarch-landol/class/commoner/dropout_mage.md

 ### A: Broken Magic Knowledge
 You know some aspects of casting and were once promising to the academic mages;
 however, you never got the hand movements down.
-If you roll a 1 on a die when you cast a spell that spell fails and the MD is immediately lost.
+If you roll a 1 on a die when you cast a spell that spell mishaps and the MD is immediately lost.
 You have one MD and know one spell per template of Dropout Mage.

 ### A: Spell Sword